 A better Maps

-Maps has also received a power-up in iOS and iPad OS and so new features also come to the Mac as well.
-You can discover places to visit with Guides or create custom Guides, too.
+Maps has also received a power-up in iOS and iPad OS and so new features also come to the Mac as well, although these seem limited in scope in the beta.
+You can discover places to visit with Guides or create custom Guides, too (as we're doing here).
 Look around enables you to view destinations in 360 degrees, while there are also cycling and EV features, too.